about the program

 Since the program’s re-launch in the 2013-14 fiscal year, CDCR’s investment has increased from $2.5 million in the first two years to an $8 million annual commitment.

-Administered by the California Arts Council, services provided span the full spectrum of art disciplines, with organizations offering instruction in theater, guitar, dance, creative writing, and Native American beadwork, among many others.
+Administered by the California Arts Council, services provided span the full spectrum of art disciplines, with organizations offering instruction in visual; literary; media; performing; and cultural, folk and traditional arts.

 As of June 2017, arts programming is provided in all 35 state adult correctional institutions.

 The mission of the California Arts Council, a state agency, is to advance California through the arts and creativity.